top of page

 IDC Dive Theory - Complete Physics "At a Glance"

-If you already have a firm grasp of IDC physics, maybe you do not want to read through all the other posts and just need quick reminders.
-This post is to present to you all the dive theory in one quick "at a glance", presentation.
-If you need more detailed information, click on each heading to be redirected to that specific blog
+If you already have a firm grasp of IDC physics, you may not want to read through all the other posts and only need quick reminders.
+This post will present you all the dive theory in one brief "at a glance" presentation.
+If you need more detailed information, click each heading to be redirected to that blog.

 Water ABSORBS COLOR.
-Red is the first color to go.
+Red is the first colour to go.

-VISUAL REVERSAL is when objects appear to be further away; this is caused by TURBIDITY creating suspended particles in the water.
+VISUAL REVERSAL is when objects appear further away, caused by TURBIDITY creating suspended particles in the water.

 Conduction refers to heat transmission via direct contact.
-This type of heat transfer affects divers most, which is why it is important to wear a well-fitted wetsuit
+This type of heat transfer affects divers most, so it is important to wear a well-fitted wetsuit.

 Water conducts heat 20 times better than air.